7 best Microsoft Delve alternatives to find people & info in 2026

 • Custom Plan: Available for more advanced needs and custom integrations.

-• Why it’s on the list: For teams who want to find information, not just documents, eesel AI is the best Delve alternative out there.
-It solves the core problem much better by giving you instant, accurate answers right where you work.
+• Why it's on the list: For teams who want to find information, not just documents, eesel AI is a strong Delve alternative.
+It solves the core problem by giving you instant, accurate answers right where you work.

 2. Sift